Sunita Narain: Personal life

 Narain was injured in a traffic collision while cycling near the All India Institute of Medical Sciences on the morning of 20 October 2013.
 Her bicycle was hit by a car while she was cycling to Lodhi Gardens from her home in Green Park.
 The car driver did not stop and Narain was taken to AIIMS by a passerby.
 She sustained facial wounds and orthopaedic injuries.
 She was discharged 11 days later, after having reconstructive surgery on her nose, and two metal rods implanted to support her broken wrists.

 Awards

-In 2004, Narain received the Chameli Devi Jain Award for Outstanding Women Mediaperson, for " for bringing environmental issues to the mainstream".
+In 2004, Narain received the Chameli Devi Jain Award for Outstanding Women Mediaperson, for "bringing environmental issues to the mainstream".
 The following year, she was awarded the Padma Shri by the Government of India. and the Centre for Science and Environment, under her leadership, was awarded the Stockholm Water Prize.

 She was granted an honorary Doctor of Science by the University of Calcutta in 2009. and as conferred with the Raja-Lakshmi Award for the same year from Sri Raja-Lakshmi Foundation, Chennai.
 In 2016, Narain was named on Time Magazine's list of 100 Most Influential People, and received the International Association for Media and Communication Research Climate Change Communication Research in Action Award She was an Edinburgh Medal recipient in 2020.
 Narain has also been awarded honorary doctorates by the University of Lausanne, and the University of Alberta.